Konzo: Cause

 The dose–response relationship between konzo incidence and cyanide intake, together with the prevention of konzo in many villages by reducing cyanide intake from cassava (see below) and the importance of sulfur amino acids in prevention of konzo, shows that konzo is very likely due to high cyanide/low sulfur amino acid intake in a diet of bitter cassava.
 Konzo does not occur unless these conditions are met, which occurs only in remote villages in six tropical African countries.
 The total number of reported cases up to 2009 was 6788, but most cases are never reported and there was an estimate of 100,000 cases in DRC alone in 2002.
 Konzo is spreading geographically as cassava is being grown in new areas where there is little knowledge of processing methods to remove cyanogens.
 Konzo epidemics occur due to war which causes disruption of life in poor villages and drought, when the plant increases the cyanogen content of roots 2–4 times and the cyanide content of cassava flour also increases greatly.
 Konzo is also endemic in certain areas.

-Traditional methods of processing cassava to remove cyanogens consist of sun drying and heap fermentation in East Africa, which are inadequate in removal of cyanogens even in a year of normal rainfall.
-In Central Africa soaking (retting) of cassava roots in water for 4–5 days is adequate, but short soaking for 1–2 days leaves large amounts of cyanogens in flour and leads to konzo.
-In West Africa a roasted product called garri is produced by a different method than that used to produce flour, which reduces the total cyanide content to 10–20 ppm.
-There are no reported cases of konzo west of Cameroon.
-However another neurological disease called tropical ataxic neuropathy (TAN), occurs amongst older people in West Africa (including south-west Nigeria, and also Tanzania, Uganda, Kenya, West Indies and South India) and is probably due to long term intake of cyanogens from cassava at a lower level than that needed to cause konzo.
+In East Africa, the traditional methods of processing cassava to remove cyanogens consist of sun drying and heap fermentation, which inadequately remove the cyanogens even in a year of normal rainfall.
+In Central Africa, soaking (retting) of cassava roots in water for 4–5 days is adequate, but short soaking for only 1–2 days leaves too much cyanogens in the resulting flour and leads to konzo.
+In West Africa, a roasted product called garri is produced by a different method than that used to produce flour, which reduces the total cyanide content to 10–20 ppm.
+No cases of konzo are reported west of Cameroon, but another neurological disease called tropical ataxic neuropathy (TAN) occurs amongst older people in West Africa (including south-west Nigeria, Tanzania, Uganda, Kenya, and also in the West Indies and South India).
+It is probably due to long term intake of cyanogens from cassava at a lower level than that needed to cause konzo.